 George Town Port of Call

-Grand Cayman, the largest of three Cayman Islands, and its small but affluent port city George Town are known for lax offshore business regulations and a quaint but bustling tourist district flanked by stretching aqua beaches.
+Grand Cayman, the largest of the three Cayman Islands, and its small but affluent port city, George Town, are known for lax offshore business regulations and a quaint but bustling tourist district flanked by stretching aqua beaches.
 Blessed with fascinating coral reefs and crystal clear turquoise waters, miles of sandy white beaches and an amazing biodiversity of marine life, Grand Cayman is a popular destination with divers and holidaymakers alike.
-Ships dock at the capital port of George Town at either the north or south docks, both of which are located in downtown George Town.
+Ships dock at the capital port of George Town at either the north or south docks, both of which are conveniently located in downtown George Town.

-Key attractions in the vicinity of George Town include the Cayman Turtle Farm, the renowned Seven Mile Beach, which is actually only about 5.5 miles (8.9 km) long, the Queen Elizabeth II Botanic Park and the Pedro St James Castle with panoramic views from the nearby Great Pedro Bluff.
+Key attractions in the vicinity of George Town include the Cayman Turtle Farm, the renowned Seven Mile Beach, which is actually only about five and a half miles (8.9 km) long, the Queen Elizabeth II Botanic Park and the Pedro St James Castle with panoramic views from the nearby Great Pedro Bluff.

 Tourism Department, The Pavilion, Cricket Square